google-deepmind/mujoco/doc/XMLreference.rst

    loaded explicitly via the :ref:`texture <asset-texture>` element and then referenced here.
 The texture referenced here is used for specifying the RGB values.
 For advanced rendering (e.g., Physics-Based Rendering), more texture types need to be specified (e.g., roughness, metallic).
-In this case, this texture attribute should be omitted, and the texture types should be specified explicitly via the specific role child elements, e.g., :ref:`texture <material-orm>`.
+In this case, this texture attribute should be omitted, and the texture types should be specified using :ref:`layer <material-layer>` child elements.
 Note however that the built-in renderer does not support PBR properties, so these advanced rendering features are only available when using an external renderer.

 .. _asset-material-texrepeat: